mschuchard/linter-ansible-linting/README.md

 `Linter-Ansible-Linting` aims to provide functional and robust `Ansible` linting functionality within Atom.

 ### Installation
-`Ansible-Lint >= 2.5.0` (because of the pep8 parseable output argument, enhanced handling of include and role issues, and the removal of ANSIBLE0003) is required to be installed (preferably from a package or a pip) before using this. `Ansible-Lint >= 3.0.1` is recommended to be installed.
+`Ansible-Lint >= 2.5.0` (because of the pep8 parseable output argument, enhanced handling of include and role issues, `-R` argument, and the removal of ANSIBLE0003) is required to be installed (preferably from a package or a pip) before using this. `Ansible-Lint >= 3.0.1` is recommended to be installed.
 The `Linter` and `Language-Ansible` Atom packages are also required but should be automatically installed as dependencies thanks to steelbrain's `package-deps`.

 ### Usage
 - `Ansible-Lint` will ordinarily attempt to lint includes and roles.
 Missing includes and roles will throw a clean error to your `Atom-Linter` display notifications.
 Syntax errors in the current file, includes, and roles will be caught and and a notification displayed via the linter.
 Linter warnings from includes and roles may display strangely.
 Therefore, reasonably responsible behavior is recommended with this linter as there are unusual situations I either cannot fully compensate for or expect.